warning

 I'd like you to answer the following questions using pages 21 to 26 to support.

-List two different impressions you get of the new Queen and what evidence can you find that supports this.
+List two different impressions you get of the new Queen, and what evidence can you find that supports this?
+So, pause the video here while you refer to those pages and then answer these two questions.

-Give us two different impressions you get of the new Queen and what evidence can you find that supports this.
+Give us two different impressions you get of the new Queen, and what evidence can you find that supports this?
+Okay, you are back.

-Well done everyone for completing this task.
+Well done, everyone, for completing this task.

 Let's find out some of the impressions of the new Queen.

-The new Queen is convincing.
+The new queen is convincing.

-Yeah, that means that we believe her, she's believable and the new Queen is unkind.
+Yeah, that means that we believe her.

-It will make her son, Prince Wolf happy.
+It will make her son, Prince Wolf, happy.

 So there's our evidence for the new Queen being convincing.